highcharts/highcharts/docs/advanced-chart-features/annotations-gui.md

 The API of the annotations module allows you to build a custom user interface for adding annotations to your charts.
 Automatic binding and built-in actions for your custom HTML elements come out of the box and require minimal programming.

 ### Binding an event to a HTML element
-HTML elements are bound to annotations events through reverse lookup of HTML elements with a classname in the form of: `highcharts-BINDINGNAME`.
+HTML elements are bound to annotations events through reverse lookup of HTML elements with a class name in the form of: `highcharts-BINDINGNAME`.
 For example a HTML button with `highcharts-circle-annotation` will bind the [`navigation.bindings.circleAnnotation`](https://api.highcharts.com/highcharts/navigation.bindings.circleAnnotation) events.
-Classname can be changed by setting `navigation.bindings.circleAnnotation.className`.
-The actual binding takes place on chart initialization, but only for HTML elements that are wrapped within another HTML element with the classname correlating the chart configuration for [`navigation.bindingsClassName`](https://api.highcharts.com/highcharts/navigation.bindingsClassName).
-The wrapping classname defaults to `highcharts-bindings-wrapper`.
+Class name can be changed by setting `navigation.bindings.circleAnnotation.className`.
+The actual binding takes place on chart initialization, but only for HTML elements that are wrapped within another HTML element with the class name correlating the chart configuration for [`navigation.bindingsClassName`](https://api.highcharts.com/highcharts/navigation.bindingsClassName).
+The wrapping class name defaults to `highcharts-bindings-wrapper`.
 Wrapping the GUI elements is made required for specifying which GUI elements need to be bound and events are delegated to the correct chart.

 _The code snippet below demonstrates how trigger lookup of a custom GUI with the `navigation.bindingsClassName`._